 - 7,000 in Wales

 - 4,000 in Northern Ireland.

-(There are also around 20,000 organisations that have charitable status, but aren’t normally thought of as charities in the traditional sense, such as churches or public schools, which we haven’t included in these figures.
-Read more about this.)
+There are also around 20,000 organisations that have charitable status, but aren’t normally thought of as charities, such as churches or public schools, which we haven’t included in these figures.

-Just like with businesses, there are a smaller number of very big charities, and lots of smaller ones.
-They each have their different strengths.
+Just like with businesses, there are a smaller number of very big charities, and lots of smaller ones. .
 Around half of all charities have an income of less than £10,000 a year.
 Over 80% of all charities have an income of less than £100,000.

 Charities and the economy

-Charities form a major part of the economy.
+Charities are a major part of the economy.
 Charities in the UK spend over £40bn a year, and employ 827,000 people.

-Charities contribute over £12bn a year to the UK economy – the same level as that of the agricultural sector.
+Charities contribute over £12bn a year to the UK economy – the same as the agricultural sector.

 - had a total annual income of nearly £44bn